How to Make Beeswax Furniture Polish

-You don’t have to use commercial furniture polish that contains… well who knows what?
 Bring new life to your wood furniture by making beeswax furniture polish at home.
-Polishing fine wood products is a common way to use beeswax.
+Polishing fine wood products is a common way to use beeswax and avoid those commercial products that contain (who knows what).
 This simple beeswax furniture polish recipe is an inexpensive way to protect all your wood surfaces.

 Is beeswax safe to use on wooden furniture?
 Sure – in most cases it is a great product for polishing various wood surfaces.
 Though of course, you should always try a small test area first.